ibotdotout/talks/psu-docker/slide.md

 ---

 class: center, middle
-# Why everyone talk about Docker ?
-# What benefit of Docker
+# What is benefit of Docker ?

----

-class: center, middle
-# Who should know Docker
-## Ops, Web Dev, Mobile Dev
+## build once, run anywhere

 ---